 Before you sign an engagement agreement with any C3PAO, get clear answers to these five questions.
 They separate prepared assessors from ones who will create problems later.

-1. How many CCAs will be assigned to our assessment, and what are their backgrounds?
+- How many CCAs will be assigned to our assessment, and what are their backgrounds?
 Ask for the specific people, not just the number.
 A CCA with a manufacturing background and a CCA with a software background bring different depth to different environments.
 You want someone who understands your work.

-3. What is included in the assessment fee, and what triggers additional charges?
+- What is included in the assessment fee, and what triggers additional charges?
 Some C3PAOs charge a flat fee.
 Others charge by day or by the number of assets assessed.
 Get a clear scope statement.
 Common add-ons include travel, additional interview sessions, and POA&M review.
 Know what you are buying.

-5. What happens if we fail practices during the assessment?
+- What happens if we fail practices during the assessment?
 Ask about their process when a gap is found.
 Do they give you time to remediate during the assessment?
 What goes into the final report to Cyber AB?
 How do conditional certifications work?
 Understanding their process before you start prevents surprises mid-assessment.

 Four Readiness Milestones C3PAOs Check Before Scheduling

 Milestone 1: All 110 controls implemented or documented in a POA&M. NIST SP 800-171 (National Institute of Standards and Technology Special Publication 800-171) lists 110 security requirements for protecting CUI.
-Each control must be fully implemented or covered by a POA&M with a credible remediation date.
+Each control must be fully implemented, or covered by a POA&M with a credible remediation date.
 A C3PAO will not assess what does not exist.

 Milestone 2: A current SPRS self-assessment on file.
 Your SPRS score comes from your NIST 800-171 self-assessment.
 A score of 110 means all controls are implemented.
-A lower score is acceptable, but you need a documented self-assessment and a credible POA&M. C3PAOs want evidence that you have been tracking your own posture honestly.
+A lower score is acceptable, but you need a documented self-assessment and a credible POA&M. C3PAOs want evidence that you have tracked your own posture honestly.

 Milestone 3: A documented System Security Plan.
 Your SSP (System Security Plan) describes how your organization protects CUI.
 It covers your system boundary, hardware and software inventory, user roles, and how each control is implemented.
 The SSP is the first document a CCA reviews.
 If it is not complete, the assessment cannot begin.